riceissa/brain-retraining/playlist.md

 In cases where the video titles seemed uninformative or clickbaity (e.g. stuff like "The #1 secret to recovery"), I've substituted my own title, but of course you can see the original title by clicking through to the video.

+I recommend watching about 1–3 videos per day.
 Watch all the videos on this playlist and once you are done, rewatch them all again.
 I can't emphasize enough how important it is to just keep watching these videos over and over again.
 It takes time for your brain to really grok recovery.
 Eventually your brain _will_ get it.

 # Part 1: Preliminaries/setting context